Legion-Team/legion-protocol-contracts/README.md

 - `initialize`: Initializes the sale with configuration parameters.
 - `invest`: Allows whitelisted users (SAFT signers) to invest in the pre-liquid sale.
 - `refund`: Allows investors to receive a full refund within 14 days since their investment (MiCA).
+- `withdrawRaisedCapital`: Allows the project admin to withdraw raised capital.
+- `claimTokenAllocation`: Allows investors to claim their token allocation, after TGE and tokens are supplied by the project.
+- `withdrawExcessInvestedCapital`: Allows investors to withdraw excess capital in case they've provided more than the amount according to the SAFT has been lowered.
+- `releaseVestedTokens`: Releases vested tokens to investors.
 - `publishTgeDetails`: Publishes the TGE details, called by Legion.
 - `supplyTokens`: Allows the project admin to supply tokens for the sale.
-- `updateVestingTerms`: Allows the project admin to update the vesting terms for the pre-liquid sale.
 - `publishCapitalRaised`: Publishes the capital raised amount by the Project.
-- `withdrawRaisedCapital`: Allows the project admin to withdraw raised capital.
-- `claimTokenAllocation`: Allows investors to claim their token allocation, after TGE and tokens are supplied by the project.
 - `cancelSale`: Allows the project admin to cancel the sale.
 - `withdrawInvestedCapitalIfCanceled`: Allows investors to withdraw back their capital if the sale is canceled.
-- `withdrawExcessInvestedCapital`: Allows investors to withdraw excess capital in case they've provided more than the amount according to the SAFT has been lowered.
 - `endSale`: Allows the project admin to pause/unpause accepting investments to the sale.

 ### Pre-Liquid Token Sale V2